-When creating a Travel & Hospitality website, you should avoid dwelling on establishing an “online presence” for the business, but rather focus on the principle of driving a substantial portion of revenue.
+For hospitality & tourism websites, you can start by focusing on the end goal – booking a stay or vacation.
 A site can look great, but is it going to properly function and allow users to easily navigate, and most importantly, make purchases?

-With that in mind, I’d like to take the opportunity to review three key expectations users have when interacting with a website in this market:
+With that in mind, let’s review four key expectations that users have when interacting with hospitality, travel and tourism websites:

-1. Leisure is Luxury – Your website’s flow and overall user experience delivers an almost subconscious message about the kind of experience your customer can expect.
-People vacation to relax and unwind, and a website that is frustrating to interact with will not appeal to someone who wants to “just get away.”
+- Leisure is Luxury – Your website’s flow and overall user experience delivers an almost subconscious message about the kind of experience your customer can expect.
+People vacation to relax and unwind, so a website that is frustrating to interact with won’t appeal to someone who wants to “just get away.”
 Keep this in mind and ensure that the information they want is effortless to find.

-- Picture This – When trying to engage a customer, the visual aspect is a key component of converting a potential customer to a paying guest.
-Moving imagery of the destination as well as an elegant and cleanly laid out user interface is a must.
+- Picture This – When trying to engage a potential customer, the visual aspect is a key component of converting them.
+Moving imagery of the destination, as well as an elegant and cleanly laid out user interface, is a must.
 Using 360 videos and giving users full images so they can envision themselves relaxing in a room will set you apart.
-Don’t forget to provide clearly understood and accessible information regarding rates and amenities.
+Don’t forget to provide accessible and understandable information regarding rates and amenities.
 If a user has to search for this information, they’re going to abandon.
 Rates and amenities that are clearly visible make users feel comfortable and not like they’re being trapped or misled.

-- 1, 2, 3 … Book – Once a potential customer is ready to make the jump to being a paying guest, the transition needs to have few steps and be as seamless as possible.
+- 1, 2, 3 … Book It! – Once a potential customer is ready to make the jump, the transition should be seamless and have as few steps as possible.
 Having too many “action paths” throughout your site prevents you from getting the single opportunity to get that conversion of turning a visitor into a paying customer.
-Also, as in the e-Commerce world, completing transactions safely and securely will keep your customers’ minds at ease and potentially drive word-of-mouth promotion about your own site.
+Also, as in the e-commerce world, completing transactions safely and securely will keep your customers’ minds at ease.